A Red-necked Stint peers through dry grasses at Nome. Photo: Gary Rosenberg

 Our main tour is bookended by optional extensions to the great seabird colonies of the Pribilof Islands, where thousands of alcids join the very local Red-legged Kittiwake and the odd stray species from Asia, and to the very different tundra of Barrow, where all four species of Eider, throngs of shorebirds in full display mode, and in most years Snowy Owls nest.

-Day 1: The Pribilofs pre-tour begins at 18.00 in Anchorage.
+Day 1: The Pribilofs pre-tour extension begins at 18.00 in Anchorage.
 Night in Anchorage.

 Days 2-3: We depart very early for a flight to the Pribilof islands and the village of St. Paul on the morning of Day 2.
 Here we’ll have ample time to discover the richness of a Bering Sea seabird colony.
 The auk family is thought to have evolved in this region, and looking at the thousands of Common and Brunnich’s Guillemots, Horned and Tufted Puffins, and Parakeet, Crested, and Least Auklets, one has little trouble believing the theory.
 Add in Northern Fulmar, Red-faced Cormorant, and the near-endemic Red-legged Kittiwake, and the sum is an extraordinary display.
 Often these nesting seabirds are on ledges just a few yards away, offering superb opportunities for photography.

 Our visit to St. Paul will concentrate on nesting species, but in early to mid-June we can also hope for late migrants and perhaps a rarity or two.
 Our previous tours to St. Paul at this season have recorded White-tailed Eagle, Common Pochard, Red-necked Stint, Common Snipe, Wood and Terek Sandpipers, Common and Oriental Cuckoos, Pacific Swift, Eyebrowed Thrush, Olive-backed Pipit, Grey Wagtail, Siberian Rubythroat and Hawfinch.
 In addition to the birds, Saint Paul Island hosts the world’s largest colony of Northern Fur Seals which are easily viewed from hides, and very tame Arctic Foxes.
 Nights in St. Paul.

 Day 4: After a full morning’s birding at St. Paul, we’ll return to Anchorage in the late afternoon, where the Pribilofs Pre-tour concludes.